Hedging bets on healthier aging

 Bridge portfolio group meetings also generated new research collaborations.
 Those meetings were either free-form discussions, or anchored by invited speakers such as Richard Miller of the Glenn Center for Aging Research.

+Bridge Portfolio projects are listed below.
 If you’d like more information about an individual project, or to follow up on progress, please reach out - I’ll be happy to connect you with the researcher.

 WRN reactivation